sherwopj/a-workbook/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Publish to AWS

+# you'll need to build the project. this will compile any typescript and flattened the html and js
+ng build

+# then you'll need to use 'gulp' to publish the static html and js to s3

+gulp awspublish